 Wake up with Melissa & Dean

-What this all boils down to is that "Broadcasting Christmas" is one of those movies which whilst delivering the Hallmark trademark fun is not the most Christmassy of movies.
+What this all boils down to is that "Broadcasting Christmas" is one of those movies which whilst delivering the Hallmark fun is not the most Christmassy of movies.
 But if you are fans of either Melissa Joan Hart or Dean Cain you are likely to enjoy the comedy they bring to this.